mizzioisf/openhospital-client/README.md

 **Windows**

 Dicom functionalities are only available on 32bit JAVA environment.
 If DICOM is needed, 32bit jre is mandatory.
-See options in the script if you need DICOM on Windows 64 bit -> DICOM_ENABLE="true|"false"
+If you need DICOM on Windows 64 bit set DICOM_ENABLE="true|"false" in the script.

 - Powershell script (oh.ps1) is new: give it a try :-)